Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 The map below details all of Utsira Street art locations and the artists.

-His 26-metre tall figures are on the two wind turbines on the island.
-The turbines, installed in 2004, were the world’s first wind and hydrogen energy project.
-It supplied energy to ten of the houses on the island.
+His 26-metre-tall figures are on the two wind turbines on the island.
+Installed in 2004, the turbines were the world’s first wind and hydrogen energy project.
+They supplied energy to ten of the island’s houses.

 A tall white wind turbine witha stick figure in black and white on the side